waqarabbas123/Shepley-Demo-Website/README.md

-In this repository it hava a simple clone website usin html and css
+In this repository bootstrap simple clone website using html and css